florian/florian.github.io/_posts/2017-09-03-bloom-filters.md

 ### Other set operations

 So far we only discussed two operations, adding elements and testing for membership.
-Depending on the appliation, other operations are also interesting.
+Depending on the application, other operations are also interesting.
 In the following, we will focus on the classical set operations, union and intersection.
 Afterwards, we'll also look at removing elements.